riceric22/riceric22.github.io/index.md

 **Debugging deep learning** Robustness research often assumes that we know a priori what phenomena we want our models to be robust to.
 However, this is not always immediately obvious, especially since deep networks can often rely on unexpected spurious correlations.
 We have thus developed tools for creating debuggable deep networks that can more easily diagnose various failure modes such as model biases, learned correlations, and misclassifications.

 ### News
++ 10/18/21: I will be speaking as a panelist for the [ATVA 2021 Workshop on Security and Reliability of Machine Learning (SRML)](https://sites.google.com/view/srml-atva2021)
++ 10/12/21: I am on the organizing committee for the AAAI 2022 [Workshop on Adversarial Machine Learning and Beyond](https://advml-workshop.github.io/aaai2022/)
 + 5/12/21: Our paper "Leveraging sparse linear layers for debuggable deep networks" was accepted for a long oral presentation at ICML 2021
 + 4/7/21: I am on the organizing committee for the ICML 2021 workshop [A Blessing in Disguise: The Prospects and Perils of Adversarial Machine Learning](https://advml-workshop.github.io/icml2021/)
 + 1/12/21: Our paper "Learning perturbation sets for robust machine learning" was accepted for a poster at ICLR 2021